Natural disasters: Are you covered?

 Forest fires can cause substantial damage to homes that are located near fire zones.
 All home insurance policies provide fire coverage.

-You may also be entitled to compensation if you have to find temporary accommodation because your home was damaged or the public authorities issued an evacuation order.
+You may also be entitled to an indemnity if you need to find temporary accommodation when your home sustains damage covered by your contract or the public authorities issue an evacuation order.

 Information